-The main reasons for the actuarial loss can be attributed to the following factors:
+The main reasons for the actuarial gain can be attributed to the following factors:

 Over the past year interest rates, bond yields and inflation figures have changed.
-These changes caused the net effective discount rate to increase which resulted in a decrease in the liability.
+These changes caused the net effective discount rate to increase which resulted in a decrease in the liability of around N\$25.5 million.